CiscoDevNet/ansible-aci/docs/optimizing.md

 # Optimizing Playbooks

-It is predicted that the combined use of these optimizations can reduce playbook execution time when compared to default behavior.
+The combined use of the following optimizations can reduce playbook execution time when compared to default behavior.
 This reduction can be significant in some circumstances.

 ## Using the ACI HTTPAPI plugin